-WHAT ARE WE DOING? ☐ What are the planned activities, nature and scope of work?
-What are the applicable standards, regulations and practices?
-What resources are required? ☐ Who is doing the work?
-WHAT CAN GO WRONG?
-U What hazards have been identified?
-What is the risk level of each identified hazard (risk matrix)?
-What training, qualifications and resources are required for the job to be completed safely?
+WHAT ARE WE DOING? ☐ What are the planned activities, nature and scope of work? ☐ What are the applicable standards, regulations and practices? ☐ What resources are required? ☐ Who is doing the work?
+WHAT CẨN GO WRONG? ☐ What hazards have been identified? ☐ What is the risk level of each identified hazard (risk matrix)? ☐ What training, qualifications and resources are required for the job to be completed safely?
+WILLAT CONTROL MEACURES ARE IN REACES WHAT CONTROL MEASURES ARE IN PLACE?
 Are engineering controls possible e.g. elimination, substitution?
-Are administrative controls required/in place, e.g. training, permits, checklists, procedures, Lesung, etc. ?
-U what PPE is required?
-WHAT IF SOMETHING DOES GO WRONG?
-Have all reasonably possible emergency situations been identified?
-Has the emergency response plan been prepared, tested and verified?
-Are trained emergency response personnel available?
-Has the necessary emergency response equipment been identifed and obained?
-Are plans in place to minimize the effects of an emergency situation?
+Are administrative controls required/in place, e.g. training, permits, checklists, procedures, testing, etc.? ☐ What PPE is required? ☐ Have hazard controls reduced the risk to an acceptable level (see defintion)?
+WHAT IF SOMETHING DOES GO WRONG? ☐ Have all reasonably possible emergency situations been identified? ☐ Has the emergency response plan been prepared, tested and verified? ☐ Are trained emergency response personnel available? ☐ Has the necessary emergency response equipment been identifed and obained? ☐ Are plans in place to minimize the effects of an emergency situation?